acerzhoux/RaschKit/README.md

    polytomous items not continuously scored are recoded.
 3. freq_resps_cat() solved a bug of disappearing letter response types and supports NA frequencies now.
 4. Added output types of ConQuest results in .xls format.
+This allows for extracting model results from .xls files to solve column reading issues.
+5. Used openxlsx to add format, hyperlink, and flag color in item summary file.
+6. Add fit indexes such as facility, discrimination, and Infit, and their plots to DIF and equating analysis wherever possible.
+7. Added floating table of contents to equating html reports.
+8. Added dotted lines of 1.96 times average SE to delta scatterplots in DIF and equating.
+9. Removed anchor.xlsx and keys.xlsx files from 'data' folder.
+Now, users need to prepare a dataframe with needed information.

 ===== v1.0.2 Updates =====
 1. Suppressed ConQuest, Rmd, and other unnecessary printing in R console.